Category: Donald Trump

 Trump expected to unveil new health care cost proposal

-The current administration is considering a plan to extend enhanced subsidies, a major shift from former President Trump’s recent remarks opposing federal funding for insurance companies.
+The current administration is considering a plan to extend enhanced subsidies, a major shift from Trump’s recent remarks opposing federal funding for insurance companies.
 Trump stated on Truth Social, “The only healthcare I will support is sending the money directly to the people, not to the wealthy insurance companies that have made trillions and ripped off America.
 The people will be allowed to negotiate and buy their own, better insurance.
 Power to the People.”

 The new plan aims to temporarily keep the ACA subsidies while also establishing rules to limit them.
 This may include new income limits and requiring everyone enrolled to pay part of their premiums.